 Hen was named in Algemeiner's top 100 people positively influencing Jewish life in 2018 and 2021, the top 50 online pro-Israel Influencers, and Top 50 LGBTQ+ Influencers.
 For his advocacy, he recently was awarded CAMERA’s Portrait in Courage Award.
-Hen Mazzig's first book, "Bad Jew" will be released in 2022.
+Hen Mazzig's first book, "The Wrong Kind of Jew" was released in 2022.

 Hen Mazzig is a prominent digital influencer; over 100 million users have interacted with his content, while his Instagram has a higher engagement rate than Kim Kardashian, Cristiano Rinaldo, and Nike.

 He has authored numerous viral campaigns such as "#JewishPrivilege," where he inspired others to speak out about the falsehood of Jews having advantages in modern society, and "#JewishLooking" where thousands of Jews celebrated the ethnic and racial diversity of the community.

 In 2019, Mazzig co-founded the Tel Aviv Institue, a non-profit dedicated to using data-driven social media strategies to stand up for Jewish people and other minorities online.
 As the Institute's senior fellow, he has trained a dynamic roster of Jewish advocates in messaging and empowers a new generation of Jews to use publications, Twitter, Facebook, TikTok, and new media to advocate for tolerance and peace.

 I promise to love being Jewish 10x more than anyone hates me for it.